 It is a practice of Eastern Shore Community College to recognize student achievement.
-Such recognition is granted on a semester basis to students enrolled in six or more credits.
+Such recognition is granted on a semester basis to curricular and non-curricular students enrolled in six or more credits.

 Honor Required Grade Point Average

 President's List 3.80 or higher

 Dean's List 3.50 to 3.799

 Merit List 3.20 to 3.499